MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-pva-bots.md

 1. On the **Add Bot** pane, select a bot from the **Name** box.

    > [!NOTE]
+   > - Bots that you create in Customer Service admin center work with enhanced voice workstreams only.
+To create classic bots for existing voice workstreams that aren't migrated, use Copilot Studio.
-   >  Classic bots aren't supported in the enhanced voice experience.
+   > - Classic bots aren't supported in the enhanced voice experience.
 You must use a [voice-enabled Copilot](/microsoft-copilot-studio/voice-overview).

    :::image type="content" source="../media/add-bot.png" alt-text="Select a bot.":::